eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-30_sounds-from-heaven-introducing-an-indigenous-song-from-amis-people-in-eastern-taiwan.md

 - - -

-This page is synchronized from the post: [Sounds from heaven - introducing an indigenous song from Amis people in eastern Taiwan](https://steemit.com/@deanliu/sounds-from-heaven-introducing-an-indigenous-song-from-amis-people-in-eastern-taiwan)
+This page is synchronized from the post: ['Sounds from heaven - introducing an indigenous song from Amis people in eastern Taiwan'](https://steemit.com/@deanliu/sounds-from-heaven-introducing-an-indigenous-song-from-amis-people-in-eastern-taiwan)